FabianSieper/countDots/README.md

 - `s2`: The maximal dot size.
 If a dot is between _s1_ and _s2_, the dots are detected.
 If they are bigger than _s2_, they aren't detected as single but as multiple dots.
 - `s3`: The maximal area a collection of dots can have.
 If an area is bigger than _s2_, the area might represent multiple dots, laying near each other.
 If the area is bigger than _s2_ and also _smaller_ than _s3_, the size of the area is divided by the average dot size _(s1 + s2) / 2_.
 By doing so, an approximate amount of dots in this area can be calculated.

+#### Color codes

+- _green_ contours: A single detected dot
+- _orange_ contours: Multiple detected dots
+- _red_ contours: No dots detected, as the area is too big to be a bundle of dots

+### Merged dots

+If some of the dots are too close to each other, it can appear that they may be a single dot.
+For this, the area found is compared to the maximal set dot size.
+If the area is not *too* large, the area is divided by the maximal dot-area.
+By this, an approximate amount of dots is calculated.
+To show how many dots are approximated per found instance, set the parameter `show` underneath the parameter `amountDotsCounted` to _true_.

 ### Color of interest
 By default only dots with the color _blue_ are minded.
 To change the color range, you can simply modify the values `lowerColor` and `upperColor` in the settings.
 The color values are set in the hsv-color space.
 Thus the values have to be: